jbachurski/spox-array/README.md

 Install `requirements.txt` and use `pre-commit install` to install the pre commit hooks and `pre-commit run --all-files` to run them manually.

+`pip install -e .` and `pytest tests` should be enough to run the test suite.

 When attempting to use Spox value propagation, it's recommended to use ONNX Runtime for the backend (due to issues in `onnx.reference`):